michaelnabil230/face-recognition/README.md

 To run the app with this command line

-**Note**: Very important Change the arguments with your images for you
+**Note**: Very important change the arguments with your images for you

 ```
 python3 main.py -o=original.jpg -u=unknown.jpg